DayuanTan/OpenSourceAcademicResearch/README.md

 # OpenSourceAcademicResearch
-This repo hosts my open source academic research files, codes, data and so on.
+This repo hosts our open source academic researches files, codes, data and so on.
+They will be open source to the public here with license after corresponding papers have been published.